ECP has 'not and will never' come under any pressure: top election body on Pak PM's allegations | Politics

 ''If the constitutional institutions continue to be ridiculed in this way, it is tantamount to their (government's) weakness and not that of the ECP,'' it said.

-Meanwhile, talking to reporters later in the day, Minister for Science and Technology Fawad Chaudhry said that the PTI and the prime minister “immensely respect all of Pakistan’s institutions”, including the ECP.
+Meanwhile, talking to reporters later in the day, Minister for Science and Technology Fawad Chaudhry, along with Information Minister Shibli Faraz, said that the PTI and the prime minister “immensely respect all of Pakistan’s institutions”, including the ECP.

 He said that it was inappropriate for the ECP to issue a statement on the Prime Minister's address as he had said nothing wrong in holding the ECP responsible for the failure to ensure transparency in the Senate elections.